The Contra Costa SBDC is staffed with experienced leaders who assist SBDC clients grow and develop their businesses.

 Under his leadership, the Center nearly doubled its operating budget and more than tripled the number of clients served yearly and launched a manufacturing- focused initiative and a Spanish-language program.
 He is the board chair of CAMEO (California Association for Micro-enterprise Opportunity), on the board of Travis Credit Union and serves on the Business Task Force of the East Bay Leadership Council, the Economic Development Directors' Council of East Bay EDA, the Contra Costa Leadership Council for Red Cross and the Independent Watchdog Committee for the Alameda County Transportation Commission.
 Oscar resides in the Eastmont Hills of Oakland with his wife, Mila.

-In addition to his private consulting practice, Blair works with the Contra Costa SBDC as a business advisor.
-Prior to his private consulting and his work with the SBDC, Blair owned several successful construction related businesses in the Berkeley area.
-He is also a budding author, with two books ready for publication and three others in the works.
+In addition to his private consulting practice, Blair works with both the Solano and Contra Costa SBDCs as a business advisor.
+Prior to his private consulting and his work with the SBDC, Blair owned several successful construction-related businesses in the Berkeley area.
+He is also a budding author, with two books ready for publication and three in the works.

 Blair’s education includes a Bachelor of Arts (BA) from Davidson College in Davidson, North Carolina, and a Master of Public Administration (MPA) from Golden Gate University in San Francisco, California.

 Darlene Rios Drapkin owns and operates Urban Transformation, a consulting firm that works with local governments and community based organizations to develop and implement economic revitalization strategies for neighborhood commercial districts.
 As a commercial revitalization and management consultant, she has Independently, and as a Program Officer for Local Initiatives Support Corporation (LISC), a national non-profit, provided assistance to implement comprehensive revitalization programs in neighborhoods around the country.